 4. What are the formal criteria of the petition?

 The petition has to be submitted in written form and it must be signed.
 No procedure shall be started upon petitions submitted by e-mail.

 The petition has to include the name and address or seat of the petitioner.
 In constitutional complaint proceedings, petitioners shall make a declaration on processing their personal data.

 The petitioner shall certify the existence of the preconditions of the proceedings.

 The proceedings of the Constitutional Court are free of charge.

-The petitioner has to bear his or her own costs incurred in the course of the Constitutional Court proceedings.
+Petitioners have to bear their own costs incurred in the course of the Constitutional Court proceedings.